tinted-theming/home/builder.md

 The common scheme format is meant to be extensible so additional properties can be added in the future.

 The [schemes repository](https://github.com/tinted-theming/schemes) provides branches for all backwards incompatible changes, so when a backwards incompatible change is made, the same repository can continue to be used.
 The main branch will always be the current stable spec.
 This repository has a separate folder for each scheme system, but it is valid to walk all yaml files and read them directly.
+All files starting with a `.` and the contents of all directories starting with a `.` MUST be ignored.

 These files have the following structure: